What is CARB Compliance and CARB-compliant Generators?

 - Time limitation: You may only operate the generator until the end of the emergency event or 12 months, whichever comes first.

-What Does CARB Affect?
+What Does CARB Compliance Affect?

 CARB rules and regulations mainly affect heavy equipment and automobiles with internal combustion engines, such as commercial and residential generators, cars, trucks, tractors, lawnmowers and chainsaws.
 More recently, CARB regulations is now also being enforced on an increasing number of portable handheld equipment that use engines such as blowers, weed whackers, trimmers, and other gas powered tools used in landscaping with approved battery powered equipment being the recommended alternative.